2004 United States presidential debates: "You forgot Poland"

 During the debate John Kerry accused Bush of having failed to gain international support for the 2003 invasion of Iraq, saying "... when we went in, there were three countries: Great Britain, Australia and the United States.
 That's not a grand coalition.
 We can do better."
 Bush, who had used Poland earlier in the debate as an example of the international presence in Iraq, replied by saying "Well, actually, he forgot Poland.
 And now there's 30 nations involved, standing side by side with our American troops."
 Paraphrased as "You forgot Poland", the term became a popular catchphrase among Bush detractors, who saw it as a humorously petty rebuttal of Kerry's original point.
-Though Bush had originally claimed that over 40 nations were supporting the invasion, only four nations (specifically, the four mentioned) had actually contributed over 1,000 troops – not counting the post-Saddam Iraqi police and security forces, who lost significant numbers in the Iraqi insurgency.

 October 5: Vice presidential debate (Case Western Reserve University)

 Venue

-The only vice presidential debate between Dick Cheney and John Edwards was held at the Veale Center at Case Western Reserve University in Cleveland, Ohio.
-The debate attracted a large audience, as 43.6 million people tuned in, nearly as many as had watched the presidential debates from 2000.
+The only vice presidential debate between Vice President Dick Cheney and Senator John Edwards took place on Tuesday, October 5, 2004, at the Veale Center at Case Western Reserve University in Cleveland, Ohio.
+The debate attracted a large audience; 43.6 million people tuned in, nearly as many as had watched the presidential debates in 2000.

-Moderator Gwen Ifill of the Public Broadcasting Service posed a total of 20 questions to the candidates.
+The debate was moderated by Gwen Ifill of PBS, who posed a total of 20 questions to the candidates.